hail2u/html-best-practices/README.md

 ### Don’t use character references as much as possible

-If you write an HTML document with UTF-8, almost all charaters (including Emoji) can be write directly.
+If you write an HTML document with UTF-8, almost all characters (including Emoji) can be write directly.

 Bad: